Tumeoust/OldSchoolRunescape_InfernoML/README.md

  Combatting exploit was one of the toughest challenges.
 Also the agent initially had defensive bonuses during training.
 This meant that not every prayer missed would necessarily result in taking damage, which didn't push the agent to find the optimal strategy.
  Reducing defence to 0 during training meant that every NPC attack would almost certainly deal damage on every missed prayer.
 This finally forced the agent to find an optimal solution for the problem.

-A reinforcement-learning agent that completes the [Inferno](https://oldschool.runescape.wiki/w/Inferno) — Old School RuneScape's hardest solo PvM challenge — in a tick-accurate Python simulator.

-A custom PPO implementation (recurrent policy: 256-unit LSTM with residual raw-observation skip, 512×512 actor/critic heads) is trained against a headless simulator that reproduces Inferno wave
+Stack: custom PPO implementation (recurrent policy: 256-unit LSTM with residual raw-observation skip, 512×512 actor/critic heads) is trained against a headless simulator that reproduces Inferno wave
 mechanics: NPC pathfinding, line of sight, attack cycles, prayer, pillar geometry, NPC mechanics, and gear-dependent combat formulas.